SilasHenderson/JavaScript_Sketches/README.md

 # visual-math

-The goal of the website is to write a bunch of *Short, All-in-one HTML Files* that showing how to do mathematical computation/visualization *without installing anything*.
+The goal of the website is to write a bunch of *Short, All-in-one HTML Files* showing how to do scientific computation/visualization *without installing anything*.